-- 1. Contractor shall submit notices of project commencement, project suspension, and project completion to each regulatory agency; the Army Corps of Engineers (USACE), San Francisco Regional Water Quality Control Board (RWQCB), and Bay Conservation and Development Commission (BCDC), in accordance with permit requirements. - 2.
+- Contractor shall submit notices of project commencement, project suspension, and project completion to the Army Corps of Engineers, in accordance with Army Corps permit requirements. - 2.
 For suitable material disposal at any aquatic or beneficial reuse disposal site, the Contractor shall maintain a daily Disposal Site Verification Log and Electronic Positioning Data Record for weekly submittal to the U.S. Army Corps of Engineers and the Port Engineer.
 Contractor shall follow all procedures outlined in the SF-DODS Site Management and Monitoring Plan Implementation Manual (EPA, 1998) as modified by the 40 CFR 228 for ocean disposal. - 3.
-Vessel Traffic Control Log shall be submitted to Port Engineer or designee on a weekly basis (will not be returned to Contractor). - 4.
-Daily log of dredging operations shall be submitted to Port Engineer or designee after dredging operation on a daily basis (will not be returned to Contractor). - 5.
-For unsuitable material disposal at an approved upland landfill or beneficial reuse or recycling facility, the Contractor shall provide copies of certified weight tickets from the facility to the Port Engineer or designee on a weekly basis. - 6.
-Copy of Citations: Contractor shall notify Port Engineer or designee if cited for any regulatory violations related to this contract or the completion of the work described herein and submit a copy to the Port.
-Contractor shall be responsible for any violations of any local, state, or federal regulations and for any imposed fines.

-- 7. No payments will be made to Contractor until all required submittals are approved by the Port pending review and approval by other regulatory agencies, as appropriate. - 8.
-Closure report: Provide a closure report as required by the USACE, RWQCB, and BCDC.
+Vessel Traffic Control Log shall be submitted to Port Engineer on a weekly basis (will not be returned to Contractor). - 4.
+Daily log of dredging operations shall be submitted to Port Engineer after dredging operation on a daily basis (will not be returned to Contractor). - 5.
+For unsuitable material disposal at an approved upland landfill or beneficial reuse or recycling facility, the Contractor shall provide copies of certified weight tickets from the facility to the Port Engineer on a weekly basis. - 6.
+Copy of Citations: Contractor shall notify Port Engineer if cited for any regulatory violations related to this contract or the completion of the work described herein and submit a copy to the Port.
+Contractor shall be responsible for any violations of any local, state, or federal regulations and for any imposed fines. - 7.
+No payments will be made to Contractor until all required submittals are approved by the Port pending review and approval by other regulatory agencies, as appropriate. - 8.
+Closure report: Provide a closure report as required by the U.S. Army Corps of Engineers.
 Report shall be submitted within 10 days of completion of dredging and disposal, or placement of material at Piers 94/96.
 Report shall be submitted to the Port for review and revised if any comments are made.
+The final report shall be submitted to the Army Corps of Engineers (USACE), San Francisco Regional Water Quality Control Board (RWQCB), and Bay Conservation and Development Commission (BCDC).

-The final report shall be submitted The USACE, RWQCB, and BCDC. - 9.
-See Document 00802, Paragraph 1.4 "Liquidated Damages" D. for liquidated damages pertaining to document submittal associated with each dredging event.
+9. See Document 00802, Paragraph 1.4 "Liquidated Damages" D. for liquidated damages pertaining to document submittal associated with each dredging event.